 Having said that, the minus to this method is that when compared to others on this list, it isn’t as easy to get a positive, combat grip on your handgun.

 If you were looking at a clock and imagined that the front of your body was the 12 o’clock position, strong side hip sits right at 3 o’clock for right-handed shooters and 9 o’clock for left.
 Many people also consider 4 and 5 o’clock (right-hand) or 6 and 7 o’clock (left-hand) to be strong side hip, as well, and even prefer the gun to sit there because it offers greater concealability.

 Strong Side Hip, OWB:

-Appendix, is concealed carry inside the waistband that takes place under your belly, usually just to either side of your belly button.
-It offers up great concealability and quick access to your firearm.
+Appendix is concealed carry inside the waistband that takes place under your belly, usually just to either side of your belly button.
+It offers great concealability and quick access to your firearm.

 The downside to it is if you’ve got a beer belly like most Americans do, it could get in the way of your draw.
 This method of concealed carry is largely dependent upon your body type and where your waistline sits.

 If you’re right-handed, your appendix position would be at about 1 o’clock, whereas if you were a lefty, your gun would sit at about 11 o’clock.